 Eclipse retains the fundamentals of previous Quantic Dream games

 Quantic Dream CEO Guillaume de Fondaumière has stated that Star Wars Eclipse won't feel too dissimilar to its previous games.
-Talking in a recent interview with IGN Japan, he confirmed:
+In an interview with IGN Japan in September 2022, he stated:

 “I think with each new title we try to innovate, we try to explore new ground.
 With Star Wars Eclipse we’re certainly going to keep the fundamental elements of a Quantic Dream game; very strong story, very strong characters, multiple playable characters, and of course, giving the players the possibility to change, through their actions and decisions, how the story unfolds.”